pgpointcloud/pointcloud/README.md

           [0,0,0,0,0,0]
          ]}

-The potential benefit for compression is that each dimension has quick different distribution characteristics, and is amenable to different approaches.
-In this example, the fourth dimension (intensity) can be very highly compressed with run-length encoding (one run of six zereos).
+The potential benefit for compression is that each dimension has quite different distribution characteristics, and is amenable to different approaches.
+In this example, the fourth dimension (intensity) can be very highly compressed with run-length encoding (one run of six zeros).
 The first and second dimensions have relatively low variability relative to their magnitude and can be compressed by removing the repeated bits.

-Dimensional compression currently supports only three compression schemes:
+Dimensional compression currently uses only three compression schemes:

 - run-length encoding, for dimensions with low variability
 - common bits removal, for dimensions with variability in a narrow bit range
-- raw zlib compression, for dimensions that aren't amenable to the other schemes
+- raw deflate compression using zlib, for dimensions that aren't amenable to the other schemes

 For LIDAR data organized into patches of points that sample similar areas, *...INSERT COMPRESSION RATIO ESTIMATE HERE AFTER EXPERIMENTATION...*